themanyone/fontThumb/README.md

 Use the `inst.sh` script and log out of the desktop session (or reboot).
 Do not run with `sudo`.

+## Problem?

+Kubuntu, possibly a few other distros do not ship with [bubblewrap configured with permissions](https://duckduckgo.com/?q=Kubuntu+sandboxing+thumbnailers+with+bubblewrap) to run custom thumtnailers.
+Try installing `ffmpegthumbnailer` and see if that configures the thumbnailer functionality.

 ## Manual Install

 Copy `fontThumb.sh` to somewhere in `$PATH`, such as `/bin`, `/usr/local/sbin`, or `~/.local/bin`.